Donald Trump’s Support Of Bill O’Reilly Shows Complete Disregard For Women

 So listen up American women — your president has absolutely no true empathy for victims of sexual harassment.
 He will not pursue policies that protect you.
 You are on your own.

 HollywoodLifers, are you upset that Donald Trump is supporting Bill O’Reilly and not his victims?
-Give me all your thoughts below!
+Let me know below!

 Copyright © 2017 PMC.
 All rights reserved.